pay-theory/pay-theory-docs/WEB/ERRORS.md

 | SOCKET_ERROR            | Indicates an error with the call to the socket.                                                                                 |
 | TRANSACTING_FIELD_ERROR | Indicates either multiple transacting fields or no transacting fields were found visible on the DOM when running a function.    |

-ndicates that an action is currently in progress.
-The action cannot be run again until the current action is complete. |